jessie9111/dormsupplies-frontend/README.md

-# coupon-frontend
+# dormsupplies-frontend
-Frontend for the bootcamp Crimson Coupons app
+Frontend for the bootcamp Dorm Supplies app